Theology Live! event to showcase Baptist research

 Theology Live! is a new venture that seeks to provide a space for Baptists engaged in theological research, and those just interested in sharing some of their work.
 It will follow the format of BMS World Mission's Catalyst Live event, and tickets are free for anyone wishing to attend.

 You will hear from 13 speakers at this first event on 11 December.
-Here's a little about their interests:
+Here's a little about their interests - and the topics of their talks:

 I trained for ministry at Regent’s Park College, Oxford and returned in 2004 as Tutor in Liturgy and Ecumenism, having worked for British Council of Churches, the World Council of Churches and the Baptist Union in between.
 I completed mt PhD in 2012 from the University of Birmingham with a thesis entitled: Towards a Restorative Hermeneutic: Churches Responding to Crime and Wrongdoing.
 I’m continuing my research into this area.